IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/date-time-input.md

 It uses [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) which allows it to support predefined format options, such as `long` and `short`, `medium` and `full`.
 Additionally, it can also accept a custom string constructed from supported characters, such as `dd-MM-yy`.
 Also, if no `displayFormat` is provided, the component will use the `inputFormat` as such.

+### Input Format
-The table bellow shows formats that are supported by the component:
+The table bellow shows formats that are supported by the component's `inputFormat`:

 |Format|Description|
 |-------|----------|